Hemitripterus americanus: Taxonomy

 Hemitripterus americanus was first formally described as Scorpaena americana in 1789 by the German naturalist Johann Friedrich Gmelin with its type locality given as "America".
 In 1801 Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider described a new species Cottus tripterygius and in 1829 Georges Cuvier proposed the new monotypic genus Hemitripterus for C. tripterygius which was later shown to be a junior synonym of Gmelin's S. americana.
 The genus Hemitripterus is classified within the subfamily Hemtripterinae of the family Agonidae.

 Description

 Hemitripterus americanus are variable in color from blood red to reddish purple to yellow brown.
 The ventral surface is typically yellow.
 They have large heads and a robust, tapering body.
 There are obvious fleshy folds on the head and lower jaw.
 There is also an unusual ragged layer of skin on the first dorsal fin.
 They have large, fan-shaped pectoral fins and a small caudal fin.
-They have a broad moutrh which is lined with several rows of teeth.
+They have a broad mouth which is lined with several rows of teeth.
 The maximum published total length is 62 cm and the maximum published weight is 3.2 kg.